De-risk CLM transformation with Corporate Digital Identity (CDI)

 CDI also simplifies the maintenance of external KYC data connections, as it provides a single point of access to external KYC data and documents.
 Banks no longer need to invest in managing and maintaining individual third-party data source connections; instead, they access these sources via one streamlined Application Programming Interface (API).

-The path to de-risked and accelerated CLM journeys
+The path to de-risk CLM journeys

 CDI de-risks the implementation of CLM by automating key tasks, reducing manual intervention, and improving compliance to prove benefits rapidly, within the first year.